Malik-G/giphy-api-activity2/README.md

 1. Read through the [Giphy documentation](https://developers.giphy.com/) to determine which endpoints are needed to complete the app.

-2. Register an account in order to get your `API Key`.
+2. Register an account with [Giphy](https://giphy.com/) in order to get your `API Key`.
 This key is used for all of your requests to authenticate the app to Giphy.

 3. Create a `.env` file and add your API key.
-Remeber to include your .env file inside of your .gitignore file.
+Remeber to include your `.env` file inside of your .gitignore file.

     `GIPHY_API_KEY=YOUR_KEY_GOES_HERE`